8483/notes/topics/startupMarketingAdvertising.md

 # Advertising Strategies

-### Direct to offer (Sales, Short term)
+### Direct to offer (Sales, Short term) - Different audience, same ads

+> Showing a specific product or service directly.
 Used a lot for eCommerce.

-Showing a specific product or service directly.

-> One campaign per product range
+**Use one campaign per product range**

 Ex.
 Shoes in one campaign, hats in another.

--   Turn on "Campaign Budget Optimization" (Advantage Cmpaign Budget) setting.
+-   Turn on "Campaign Budget Optimization" (Advantage Campaign Budget) setting.
 This allocates more money to the better performing ad sets.
 -   1 targeting option per **cold** ad set to test which one is the best.
 -   3-4 ads per ad set max.